 If you want to check the Lakshmi Puja Muhurta for your site visit – drikpanchang.com

 Naraka Chaturdasi is celebrated because on this day the Lord Shri Krishna killed the demon Narakasur.
 Naraka Chaturdashi is falls on Chaturdashi of the Krishna Paksha in the Vikram Samvat Hindu calendar month of Kartik.

-On the fourth day of Diwali people do the Govardhan puja and Bali Pratipada (Pandava).
-On this day Lora Krishna defeated Indra asked the people to worship nature.
+On the fourth day of Diwali, people do the Govardhan puja and Bali Pratipada (Pandava).
+On this day Lord Krishna lifted the Govardhan Hill to provide the villagers shelter. and asked the people to worship nature.